permutationlock/ztrait/README.md

 Credit to "NewbLuck" on the Zig Discord for pointing out this nice pattern.

-## Pointer and slice parameters using `anytype`
+## Validating pointer and slice types passed as `anytype`

-We can constrain `anytype` parameters to be pointer types that dereference to types implementing traits.
+We can constrain `anytype` parameters to be pointer types that dereference to types that implement traits.

 ```Zig
 pub fn countToTen(counter: anytype) void {